code-saturne/code_saturne/docs/doxygen/user_guide/studymanager.md

 The attributes are:
 - `label`: the name of the file of the considered script;
-- `status`: must be `on}` or `off`: activate or deactivate the markup;
+- `status`: must be `on` or `off` to activate or deactivate the markup;
 - `args`: the additional options to pass to the script;

 Only the `label` and `status` attributes are mandatory.

 The options given to the script in the command line are:
 - `-s` or `--study`: label of the current study;
-- `-c` or `--cases`: string which contains the list of the cases
+- `-c` or `--cases`: string which contains the list of the cases;
 - `-d` or `--directories`: string which contains the list of the directories of results.

-Additional options can be passed to the script through the `args` attributes.

 Note that all options must be processed by the script itself.
 Several calls of the same script or to different scripts are permitted.

 Post-processing: 2D plots {#sec_smgr_curves}
 -------------------------

 The post-processing is activated if the option `-p` or `--post` is present in the command line.

 The following example shows the drawing of four curves (or plots, or 2D lines) from two files of data (which have the same name `profile.dat`).
 There are two subsets of curves (i.e. frames with axis and 2D lines), in a single figure.
 The figure will be saved on the disk in a **pdf** (default) or **png** format, in the `POST` directory of the related study in the **destination**.
 Each drawing of a single curve is defined as a markup child of a file of data inside a case.
 Subsets and figures are defined as markup children of `<study>`.

 ```{.xml}
 <study label='Study' status='on'>